readium/readium-css/docs/i18n-samples/README.md

 1. Mixed direction: rendition based on the `page-progression-direction`, with every document forced on a `rtl` direction;
 2. Mixed writing modes: rendition based on the `page-progression-direction`, with every document forced on a `vertical-rl` writing mode.

+## Reporting issues

+An [i18n-specific issue](https://github.com/readium/readium-css/issues/26) has been opened to deal with issues, documentation and support.
+Please feel free to raise any global issue you may encounter.